kodecocodes/SC_NaeemShaikh/For Instructor/Alamofire-Routing/script.md

 Before we get started, I want to give a big shout out to **Aaron Douglas**.
 Aaron wrote a tutorial on **Alamofire** which is the basis of this screencast.
 Thanks Aaron.

-Avoiding code duplication in **Alamofire** is super easy, so let's do that before Spectre and Meltdown snatch away your passwords.
+Avoiding code duplication in **Alamofire** is super easy, so let's do that before **Spectre and Meltdown** snatches away my passwords.

 ## Demo 1